 To determine if smoke is capable of entering the sensing chamber, visually identify any obstructions.
+Close cover tamper terminals on sensor side of housing to ensure communication to panel.
 Plug the exhaust and sampling tube holes to prevent ducted air from carrying smoke away from the detector head, then blow smoke such as cigarette, cotton wick, or punk directly at the head to cause an alarm.
 REMEMBER TO REMOVE THE PLUGS AFTER THIS TEST, OR THE DETECTOR WILL NOT FUNCTION PROPERLY.